cc5212/2019-reddit-comments/README.md

 # 2019-reddit-comments
 General analysis over reddit comments from April 2012, and the influence of worlwide events on them, with Apache Spark.
-(Gustavo Álvarez, Bastián Matamala, Tomás Leyton.
-Group 14)
+**Group 14**
+*Gustavo Álvarez.
+*Bastián Matamala.
+*Tomás Leyton.

 # Overview